Teignmouth: Buildings

 In 1894, there were 26 public houses in Teignmouth.
 Pubs today include the Blue Anchor Inn on Teign Street and the Devon Arms on Northumberland Place.
 The River Beach is home to a varied selection of seasonal and permanent beach huts, one of which (now removed to the town's museum) was a Georgian bathing machine, minus wheels.
 These huts have enjoyed the boom in popularity of such properties in recent years and now change hands for figures approaching £100,000.

 Teignmouth and Shaldon museum was completed in 2011.
 It comprises an architecturally iconic extension of the existing 18th century museum building, with new roof terrace looking over the town, glass tower and community facility.
-Some of the exhibits include a restored bathing machine; artefacts from the Church Rock wreck, such as cannons; exhibits from the nearby Haldon aerodrome, plus film footage including the Beatles' visit to the town and the 2009 homecoming concerts by Muse.
-The new build cost almost £1.1m and was enabled by a major community fund-raising effort, in combination with Lottery and UK government funding and other sources such as local grant funders and Devon County Council.
+Some of the exhibits include a restored bathing machine; artefacts from the Church Rock wreck, such as cannons; exhibits from the nearby Haldon aerodrome, plus film footage including The Beatles' visit to the town and the 2009 homecoming concerts by Muse.
+The new build cost almost £1.1m; it was enabled by a major community fund-raising effort, in combination with Lottery and UK government funding and other sources, such as local grant funders and Devon County Council.
 The Church Rock wreck was found when a Zuanne Alberghetti cannon was located on the site of a 16th-century wreck, followed by further discoveries.

 The town's newest public building is the Pavilions Teignmouth, a community arts and enterprise centre on the Den, opened in April 2016.

 21st century

 On 27 July 2005, Teignmouth received status as Devon's first Fairtrade Town.
-Also in 2005, the volunteer Teignmouth Regeneration Project in association with the town, district and county councils published a strategic plan that identified issues to be dealt with by 2015.
+Also in 2005, the volunteer Teignmouth Regeneration Project, in association with the town, district and county councils, published a strategic plan that identified issues to be dealt with by 2015.
 Among the issues listed are to develop quality tourism, alleviate the danger of flooding to the town and provide affordable housing.

-In May 2010, Teignbridge District Council put forward for consultation A Vision for Teignmouth.
-This was a plan consisting of 21 regeneration projects for the town.
+In May 2010, Teignbridge District Council put forward for consultation, A Vision for Teignmouth, which was a plan consisting of 21 regeneration projects for the town.
 A skatepark was opened on the seafront in July 2010 and flood defences at the Fish Quay were completed in October 2012.

-Two films, The Mercy starring Colin Firth with Rachel Weisz and Press for Time starring Norman Wisdom, have extensive sequences shot in Teignmouth.